P1car00n/Python-Uni-course/exercise4/README.md

 ## Work Instructions

-TThe objctive of this work is to practice usage of the numpy and matplotlib tasks.
+The objctive of this work is to practice usage of the numpy and matplotlib tasks.

 For any 2 tasks add pie and bar plots.

+## Tasks

+See Numpy tasks.pdf

-## Chosen tasks
+## Installation

-Task 1:

-Task 2:
+`python -m pip install -r requirements.txt`